Four Types of Customers and Going Big with Jorrel Patterson

 Key Takeaways

-• Embrace Impermanence: Jorrel’s perspective on life, captured in his working title A Guide for Dying, underscores the temporary nature of everything we do.
+• Embrace Impermanence: Jorrel’s perspective on life, captured in his working title, A Guide for Dying, underscores the temporary nature of everything we do.
 He believes that accepting this can be a powerful motivational tool.

 • The Four Types of Customers: Jorrel outlines how understanding and improving the experience for four key customer groups is critical to business success.
 His approach ensures that every touchpoint, from homeowners to third parties, aligns with company values.

-• Bold Moves in Business: Demand Construction’s latest endeavor is a million-dollar sales contest—the largest ever in the solar industry.
+• Bold Moves in Business: Demand Construction’s latest endeavor is a million-dollar sales contest — the largest ever in the solar industry.
 This bold initiative reflects Jorrel’s "go big” philosophy.

 Life is Temporary – Make the Most of It